alexle/alexle.github.com/posts/first-half-marathon.markdown

 My overall goal was to finish under 2 hours, which is a 9:09 min/mile pace.
 To achieve this, the plan was to run a "negative" split, meaning I would run the first half of the race *slower* than the second half of the race.
 In theory, this conserves energy stores and allows a stronger finish.
 Easy in practice, but hard to execute.

 The start was fast.
 Blazing fast.
 Maybe it was the adrenaline, or two straight days of spaghetti inside me.
 The first mile (through a beautiful park) was over in 8:05.
-So much for the plan.
+So much for starting slow.
 I quickly dialed it down.

 Oddly enough, I did not enjoy the first highlight of the race - a run through the Denver Zoo.
 The paths were extremely narrow and crowded, and all I saw was a mountain goat and some flamingos.